 9. Village of West Clay

-West Clay is a beautifully manicured neighborhoods, with fountains and water features that pair perfectly with the businesses that serve as bright, clean backdrops!
+West Clay is a beautifully manicured neighborhood with fountains and water features that pair perfectly with the businesses that serve as bright, clean backdrops!

 10. Holcomb Gardens